VoltDB/meshmonitor/README.md

 using [GraalVM Community Edition](https://github.com/graalvm/graalvm-ce-builds/releases/).
 It has no additional dependencies and can be run as is.

-Pure Java version in jar form (meshmonitor.jar) is also available and it will work on any platform with installed Java 21 or later (but was only tested on Linux).
+Pure Java version in jar form (meshmonitor.jar) is also available, and it will work on any platform with installed Java 21 or later (but was only tested on Linux).

-# Starting Meshmonitor
+# Using Meshmonitor

+Meshmonitor strives to adhere to the industry standard [guidelines](https://clig.dev/#guidelines) on CLI design.
+It's various options can be printed using `-h` parameter.
+This section describes basic usage and how the mesh is formed.

+The central part to operation of this tool is the concept of mesh - set of connections between nodes such that each node is connected to all others forming a https://en.wikipedia.org/wiki/Complete_graph.

 ```
 Usage: ./meshmonitorhelper.sh NODESFILE <HICCUPSIZE> <LOGINTERVAL> <NETWORKPORT>